We are the school council. We work hard to represent you by putting forward your ideas and ways to help improve our school.

 We presented the findings at an event with people from across Hoxton and all the local Councillors.
 We’ve recently received a response from the Mayor who is working with us on our priorities.

 Secondly, we identified a top issue for our immediate neighbourhood, which is road safety.
 We realised the crossing on Pitfield Street is dangerous.
 One of our teachers was recently hit by a cyclist and students often feel nervous to cross the road on their own.
 So, we built a campaign.
 We gathered signatures from across the school community.
-We got ourselves organised and took action.
 We dressed as zebras and invited people from the council who were responsible for road safety to meet with us and hear our presentation.
 We were successful.
-We asked them to make us a ‘Cycle Slowly ‘ Please’ sign and they were thoroughly impressed that they said yes!
-We are soon to be meeting with them to design it for ourselves so that they can get it built.
+We asked them to make us a ‘Cycle Slowly Please’ sign and they were so thoroughly impressed that they said yes.